flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 - MSFS built in ATC pushback controls
 - Third party pushback addons

+### Before Pushback

+Once all passengers have boarded and secured we are ready to begin pushback.

+Ensure:
+- All doors to the aircraft are armed and secure.
+- EXT power has been disconnected.
+- APU BLEED - `Set to ON`

 ### Pushback Clearance

 For this guide we will assume you are parked at gate 10 at EGFF (Cardiff).

-When you are ready to begin pushback, you should contact ground ATC and inform then you are ready for push and start.
+Contact ground ATC and inform then you are ready for push and start.
 If you are on a network such as VATSIM, a typical response from ground would give you clearance for your request and a direction to face (or any direction).
 At EGFF you could expect the following push and start clearance from ground:

 "** Your Aircraft Callsign**, ground.
 You are clear to push and start onto Alpha 3 facing east."